-This paper has two related objectives.
-First, it implements a comprehensive statistical framework to directly address concerns about sample size and multiple inference.
-This general framework is broadly applicable to a range of program evaluation studies, which often have small samples and many outcomes.
-Second, in recognition of the emerging female-male scholastic achievement gap (Lewin 2006), the paper simultaneously examines all three studies to estimate the long-term effects of early intervention programs separately by gender.
-The organization is as follows.
-Section 2 describes the data and each program's experimental design.
+program's experimental design.
 Section 3 sets out the statistical framework.
-Section 4 presents results organized by outcome stage - preteen, teen, and adult - and benchmarks the performance of multiple inference adjustments when applied to a single study.
+Section 4 presents results organized by outcome stage-preteen, teen, and adult-and benchmarks the performance of multiple inference adjustments when applied to a single study.
 Section 5 summarizes the main results and places them in the context of the broader literature.
 Section 6 concludes.
-The results demonstrate that early interventions (interventions that occur pre-kindergarten) significantly improve later-life outcomes for females, particularly academic achievement.
-However, treatment effects are modest or nonexistent for males - a fact that has been obscured when using "naive" analyses that fail to account for multiple inference.
+The results demonstrate that early interventions (interventions occurring prekindergarten) significantly improve laterlife outcomes for females, particularly academic achievement, but that treatment effects are modest or nonexistent for males-a fact that has been obscured when using "naive" analyses that fail to account for multiple inference.

-2 EXPERIMENTAL BACKGROUND AND DATA
+2. EXPERIMENTAL BACKGROUND AND DATA